 Isn’t that what cakes represent–the sweet moments of relationship?
 Be it a wedding, a birthday, or a new baby, cakes seem to be involved.
 Cake shows up to funeral dinners to comfort and at doorsteps of a sick neighbors to encourage.
 Cake brings community together, not for the sake of cake, but for the pleasure of doing life side-by-side in good times or bad.
 That is the icing of life–the sweet fellowship of friends.

 This is one of my most requested cake frostings.
-I first discovered it in Better Homes and Gardens years ago.
-It is called a Candy Bar Cake.
-It had a homemade cake to go with it but I quickly ditched it for a boxed mix.
-The frosting is the star anyway.
+I first discovered it in Better Homes and Gardens in an article that included a recipe for a Candy Bar Cake.
+I quickly ditched the cake recipe for a boxed mix, but kept the one for frosting.
+It’s the star anyway.
 The original recipe called for chopped candy bars to be sprinkled on the top.
 On occasion, we still include them but it takes it to an extreme level of richness.
 I use this recipe on yellow or carrot cake but please do try it on your favorite and let me know how you like it.
 This is my version.
 It is slightly different from the original.

 Browned Butter Frosting

 - 8 ounces cream cheese